Verdun

+In 843, the Treaty of Verdun, which divided the Carolingian Empire into three kingdoms—considered the foundation of Germany and France—was signed there.
+An episcopal principality of the Holy Roman Empire since the 10th century, Verdun was subjugated by France in 1552, during the "Voyage to Austrasia".
+Along with the other free cities of the Empire, Metz and Toul, it formed the province of the Three Bishoprics, which was attached to the Kingdom of France in 1648 by the Treaty of Münster.

 Verdun is the biggest city in Meuse, although the capital of the department is Bar-le-Duc, which is slightly smaller than Verdun.
-It is well known for giving its name to a major battle of the First World War.
+It is well known for giving its name to the longest battle in modern history in the First World War.

 Geography

 Verdun is situated on both banks of the river Meuse, in the northern part of the Meuse department.
 It is connected by rail to Jarny.
 The A4 autoroute Paris–Metz–Strasbourg passes south of the town.

+The commune is located between Paris (225 km) and Strasbourg (184 km).
+In Lorraine, it is 58 km from Metz (Moselle), 78 km from Nancy (Meurthe-et-Moselle) and 134 km from Épinal (Vosges).
+It is 47 km north of Bar-le-Duc, the prefecture of the department, and Commercy, the other sub-prefecture.

 History

 Verdun (Verodunum, a latinisation of a place name meaning "strong fort" in Gaulish) was founded by the Gauls.
 It has been the seat of the bishop of Verdun since the 4th century, with interruptions.
-In 486, following the decisive Frankish victory at the Battle of Soissons, the city (amongst several other nearby cities) refused to yield to the Franks and was thus besieged by King Clovis I. The 843 Treaty of Verdun divided Charlemagne's empire between his three surviving sons.
+In 486, following the decisive Frankish victory in the Franco-Roman War, the city (amongst several other nearby cities) refused to yield to the Franks and was thus besieged by King Clovis I. The 843 Treaty of Verdun divided Charlemagne's empire among his three surviving grandsons.